pbae123/Crossword/README.md

 ## How to run

-Enter the executable created: ./runcrossword to enter in custom words or ./runcrossword ***.txt to consider a .txt file of words
+Enter the executable created: ./runcrossword to enter in custom words; ./runcrossword ***.txt to consider a .txt file of words; or ./runcrossword ***.txt ***.txt to output to another file